Review of the Elgato EyeTV W mobile TV unit on an Android Tablet

 We found that when watching live TV the audio lagged behind the video by about a tenth of a second large enough to be noticeable, but just about tolerable.
 The same lag existed when viewing a recorded programme.
 We wondered if this was something to do with the Hudl tablet itself, so we tried playing the recorded MPEG-2 file in MX Player on the Hudl and there was no noticeable lag.
 We therefore concluded that the lag was caused by a minor problem with the EyeTV W's app.

 The Hudl's built-in speakers are a bit quiet and tinny, so we connected it by Bluetooth to an audio speaker unit which gave much better quality sound.
 However, the audio lagged unacceptably behind the video which was probably due to the delay/latency of the Bluetooth interface.
 So we had to opt instead for the stereo jack plug and wire connection instead.
 It would have been nice if the EyeTV W app had a variable slider to delay the video a little so that it could be adjusted to compensate for any delays in the audio connection.

 Occasionally there was a rapid series of audio dropouts that made it impossible to follow spoken dialog for several seconds.
 The audio would then return to normal, but often this would repeat again and again after a few seconds and gradually get worse.
-We found that this could be cured by exiting Live TV and then going back in again an easy solution but a bit of a nuisance nonetheless.
-Alternatively you could click the Back then Forward transport buttons which has the effect of reinitialising the audio stream, and means that you do not lose the contents of the timeshift buffer.
+We found that this could be cured simply by tapping the forward transport button once, which has the effect of reinitialising the audio stream.
+Alternatively you could exit Live TV and then going back in again, but you would lose the contents of the timeshift buffer.

 Missing Timeshare Channels